Difference Nullstellensatz: The case of fields

 {\bf Construction}.
-Let the field $K$ be given.
-The set of all differencly finitely generated integral domains over $K$ up to isomorphism will be denoted by $\mathcal B$.
-Consider the following tensor product $\otimes_{B\in\mathcal B}\Qt(B)$ (all not denoted tensor products are taken over $K$).
-Let us construct a particulary ordered set consisting of the following pairs
+The set of all difference finitely generated integral domains over $K$ up to isomorphism will be denoted by $\mathcal B$.
+We construct the following partially ordered set $\mathbb S$.
+The elements of the set are the pairs